theycallmek/airtest_demo/README.md

 Usage:
 - Open a cmd prompt and make sure you see your device listed when entering the command 'adb devices'.
 You can 'adb kill-server' then 'adb start-server' if you dont see your device.
-- Open Chrome on the Android devices
+- Open Chrome on the Android device
 - Navigate to https://iogames.onl/cookie-clicker
 - Scroll down enough to be able to see the big cookie
 - Make sure the device is connected over USB